1) Affordable housing 2) Create a sense of community; create a social network or fabric for the residents 3) Unsurpassed amenities

 when they go against the Formula for Successful Sun Cities.
 Checks and balances are what motivate us.
 We

 are not rabble rousers, troublemakers, or malcontents.
 We hold no animosity toward board members.
-We are merely
+We do not have

 |